 How secure is this setup?

 OpenVPN with TLS-auth, strong ciphers, and certificate-based authentication provides solid security.
 Regularly rotate certificates, keep EdgeOS updated, and use firewall rules to minimize exposure.
 Disable unused services and consider DNS leaks protection.
-Microsoft edge secure best practices for VPN users: how to harden Edge privacy, use VPNs, and protect data online

 Category: VPNs

 Author note: This guide is designed to be a practical, step-by-step walkthrough you can follow to get your OpenVPN server up and running on EdgeRouter X. It emphasizes clarity, actionable commands, and real-world considerations to help you create a robust, maintainable VPN for your home or small office.
+How to disable vpn in microsoft edge 2026

 1 click vpn for edge: the ultimate guide to one-click protection in Edge with extensions and apps